-The NJRPA Awards Committee is now accepting applications for the 2021 Awards Ceremony.
-All applications will be accepted online this year via Google Drive at
+The NJRPA Awards Committee is not accepting applications for the 2023 Awards Ceremony.
+All applications will be accepted online this year via Google Drive

 Excellence in Design Awards

 If your agency has completed construction on a recreational facility in the past three years, please consider submitting it for an Excellence in Design Award.
-Link for Design Awards: https://forms.gle/5QHfhcXJNKJ9uFDs6
+Link for Design Awards: Award Nominations for Design

 Publicity, Program and Individual Awards